 JLPE eschews the elaborate and ornate signal rules prescribed by the "Bluebook."
 Eliminate italicized law review-style signals such as "see, e.g.," "but see," "compare," "c.f.," "see generally," and so on wherever possible, unless their use in ordinary Roman type clarifies the meaning for a reader without a JD.
-Where a primary legal source is cited in the text more than twice in a row, "ibid." (not capitalized and in ordinary Roman type) may be used instead of a fuller cite, but a short-form citation is preferable.
+Where a primary legal source is cited in the text more than twice in a row, "ibid." (not capitalized and in ordinary Roman type) may be used instead of a fuller cite.

 JLPE also eschews the reference-heavy style of legal writing, which tends to demand a source for all empirical assertions and requires a citation for each assertion made by a particular source.
 The use of "pin cites" is discouraged except for direct quotations.
-The use of "string cites" (citations to multiple sources to support a single point) is also discouraged.
 Parentheticals summarizing the point being made by cited sources are discouraged except when their use would clarify the meaning for a general reader.

 The Chicago Manual of Style, 17th edition, provides useful general guidance for citing basic primary legal materials.
-For more specialized materials, CMOS defers to the Association of Legal Writing Directors (ALWD).
-The ALWD guide (currently in its sixth edition) provides a citation method that in most situations is compatible with the Bluebook, while also providing clear explanations and many examples, charts, and sidebars.
+For more specialized materials, CMOS refers to the Association of Legal Writing Directors (ALWD).
+The ALWD guide provides a citation method that in most situations is compatible with the Bluebook, while also providing clear explanations and many examples, charts, and sidebars.